Hong Myung-bo: Return to South Korea

-On 8 July 2024, Hong was reappointed as the manager of the South Korea national team by Korean FA's committeemen in charge of finding a new manager.
-Korean FA president Chung Mong-gyu, who preferred foreign managers to domestic managers, tried to interfere in the procedure, but Hong's appointment was not reversed by the support of executives and committeemen.
-His team qualified for the 2026 FIFA World Cup with six wins and four draws without a defeat despite criticism about three consecutive draws in the middle of the qualifiers.
+On 8 July 2024, Hong was controversially reappointed as South Korea's manager.
+KFA president Chung Mong-gyu, who preferred foreign managers to domestic managers, attempted to interfere in the selection process, but Hong's appointment was supported by executives and committeemen, much to the surprise and dismay of fans.
+He guided South Korea into qualifying for the 2026 FIFA World Cup without a loss in the qualifiers, but produced inconsistent results in friendlies against World Cup participants prior to the tournament.